mbzadegan/Fortran/Calling_Fortran_from_Python.md

 # Python_Fortran-HPC

-## Calling a Fortran library in the Python
+## Calling a Fortran library in Python

 This example demonstrates using Fortran for performance-critical tasks like matrix multiplication while leveraging Python for high-level operations and easy integration.
 Using ctypes allows Python to call Fortran subroutines directly, making it a seamless and powerful combination for scientific computing tasks.